qtile/qtile/docs/manual/config/keys.rst

 shrink it etc. as many times as needed.
 To exit the mode, press <escape>.

 .. note::
-    If using modes, users may also wish to use the Chord widget (:class:`~libqtile.widget.Chord`) as this will display the name of the currently active mode on the bar.
+    The Chord widget (:class:`~libqtile.widget.Chord`) will display the name of the active chord (as set by the ``name`` parameter).
+This is particularly useful where the chord is a persistent mode as this will indicate when the chord's mode is still active.

 Chains
 ------